good-loop/doc/pages/jobs/product-ux-lead.md

 * A gut understanding of what makes great software products...
 * ...Coupled with the open-mind and scientific rigour to test and validate ideas.
 * Able to learn quickly in a fast-paced environment.
-* Must have examples that you can send us (see "how to apply" below).
 * Project management
 * Experience of research / evidence based process
-* User-centred design
+* Experience in user-centred design
 * Able to work in a small agile team
 * A can-do attitude